Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 Writing Fonts: Allow you to write on a single line.
 They are ideal for making invitations, gift tags, greeting cards, etc.

-Writing fonts are so different from regular fonts.
-Regular fonts are similar to “shapes” they have width and height.
+These fonts are so different from regular fonts.
+Regular fonts are similar to “shapes.”
+They have width and height.
 So when you write with your Cricut Pens, you will be drawing a double line.

 Writing fonts, on the other hand, aren’t shapes.
 They are single strokes (vector lines).
 Therefore, you can draw without double lines.